softwareguru/beam-summit-website/content/tickets.md

 Things to know:
 * Beam Summit 2023 is a free event.
 * Keynotes, track talks and networking activities take place on June 13-14.
 Workshops take place on June 15.
 Please choose the pass that corresponds to your plans.
 * If you have a ticket, we will contact you one month before the event to request your confirmation of attendance.
 If you do not confirm in 3 business days your ticket may be reassigned.
+Please make sure to provide a valid email address and phone number so we can reach out to you to confirm your participation.
+* If you are interested in attending workshops on June 15, please apply a discount code to reveal workshop tickets.
+If you need an invitation to the workshops, please send a message us at contact@beamsummit.org .

 <script src="https://js.tito.io/v2/with/ga4,hits" async></script>
 <tito-widget event="beamsummit/2023"></tito-widget>

+<a title="Add to Calendar" class="addeventstc" data-id="oW575578" href="https://www.addevent.com/calendar/oW575578" target="_blank" rel="nofollow">Add Beam Summit 2023 to your Calendar</a>
+	<script type="text/javascript" src="https://cdn.addevent.com/libs/stc/1.0.2/stc.min.js" async defer></script>